ntisservices/ntis-java-web-services-Release2.5/README.md

 This is an example implementation of an NTIS Subscriber Service that uses the Spring web-services framework.
 You can import the project into Eclipse and tailor it to suit your needs.

+The NTIS Subscriber Service enables you to receive DATEXII traffic data publications from the Highways Agency NTIS system.
+Refer to the general information file NTISSubscriberService-Information.txt (located in this repository) for further information.

 Prerequisites
 ------------------